michalbelicka/simple_order/readme.md

 ## Future Improvements

-- Extend the Flask backend with **DELETE** endpoints
+- Add **basic validation criteria** in the Flask backend (for example, checks for name format, valid email, positive quantity)
-- Implement a single comprehensive test covering POST, GET, PUT, PATCH, and DELETE operations
+- Once validations are in place, add **edge case and negative tests** to verify how the system handles invalid or missing input
-- Add separate API tests for POST, GET, PUT, PATCH, and DELETE methods
+- Include **screenshots or logs** for Selenium tests for easier debugging
-- Add API tests for these methods using **requests** and **pytest**
+- Create **manual test cases** documenting expected behavior of the order form
-- Create manual **test cases** for the order form (positive and negative scenarios)
+- Improve the front-end design to make the order form more user-friendly and visually appealing
-- Add screenshots showing successful form submissions for documentation
+- Improve **README and documentation** with examples and test instructions